Menu

 If you are 21 years or older, in Colorado and many other U.S. states, you may have the right to refuse a breathalyzer test in some circumstances, and those circumstances all depend on whether or not you have been officially arrested for driving under the influence (DUI).

 On the other hand, if you have been arrested for a DUI, then you no longer have the right to refuse any testing, including a breathalyzer.
-This is because Colorado has an "express consent" law that sees driving as a privilege, not a right, that can be taken away as soon as you are validly arrested for driving under the influence.
-Using the privilege of driving means that you also consent to testing following an arrest.
+This is because Colorado has an “express consent” law that sees driving as a privilege, not a right, that can be taken away as soon as you are validly arrested for driving under the influence.
+Using the privilege of driving implies that you also give your implied consent, as per the Colorado definition of consent, to undergo testing following an arrest.
 Once you have officially been arrested, all tests should not be refused, and their results can be used against you in court.

-Additionally, anyone under 21 suspected of driving under the influence may not refuse a breathalyzer test, whether or not you have been arrested.
+Additionally, anyone under 21 suspected of driving under the influence, including marijuana-related DUIs, may not refuse a breathalyzer test, whether or not you have been arrested.
 In this case, a police officer may use a breathalyzer if he or she suspects you have consumed any alcohol.

 If you do refuse a breathalyzer or any test after you have been arrested, however, you may have to face serious consequences.
 Your driver's license may be automatically suspended, you may be required to attend rehabilitation classes, and your refusal itself may be used against you in court, among other penalties.